napcae/ng-ventures/content/english/blog/taking-the-leap.md

 tags: ["personal", "mental health", "self-discovery"]
 draft: false
 ---
-It's commendable that you want to express humility and awareness of your privilege while sharing your journey.
-Here’s how you can incorporate these sentiments into your blog post to convey your message clearly and respectfully:

-### **Revised Excerpt with Emphasis on Humility and Support for Others**

 ## Homo sapiens.
 Sapiens—from the word wisdom.

 We’re the only species that knows, with absolute certainty, that someday we’re going to die.
 Maybe that’s a burden, or maybe it’s a gift—one only we get to experience.
 For me, that awareness has become a quiet driver, something that constantly hums in the background, nudging me to ask: *What do I want to do with the time I’ve been given?*